SyedHuzaifa007/AI-Deep-Learning-Chatbot/README.md

 ### What can this Chatbot do?
 - This chatbot can handle all the general tasks
 - This chatbot can answer general queries and complaints
+- This chatbot is made for business purposes